Week A

 • Accessing specialist software via our Remote Desktop System will not be possible or work effectively

-'The Power of 1:1 learning with Microsoft' (Microsoft, 2022) rightly highlights how using a smartphone instead of laptop can provide significant distractions, reporting an estimated 204 hours per year per student spent distracted from homeworks by smartphones.
-Students need a more focused and powerful, dedicate learning tool, like a laptop device.
+'The Power of 1:1 learning with Microsoft' (Microsoft, 2022) rightly highlights how using a smartphone instead of laptop can provide significant distractions, reporting an estimated 204 hours per year per student spent distracted from homework by smartphones.
+Students need a more focused and powerful, dedicated learning tool, like a laptop device.

 How do I access my Microsoft 365 account and download it?